 Dr Sullivan developed the Life Skills – ‘Learning to Live, Learning to Love’ curriculum in the UK, a programme that has been delivered to thousands of families to increase resilience and reduce breakdown.
 Fuelled by a deep desire to demonstrate the humanity of Jesus, Agnes formed part of a national steering group that founded the Association of Christian Counsellors.
 An author on two policy documents addressing domestic violence and addiction across four London Boroughs, Agnes’s aim has been to bridge the training gap between faith organisations and evidence-based psychotherapy.
 The Counselling Pastoral Trust provides training at introductory, intermediate and advanced levels to lay ministers and clergy in the Church of England as well as other denominations.

 As a counselling psychologist, supervisor and trainer accredited by the International Centre of Excellence in Emotion Focused Therapy (ICEEFT), the British Association for Counselling and Psychotherapy (BACP) and Health and Care Professions Council (HCPC), Agnes trained with Dr Jeffrey Young on the International Certification programme in Schema Therapy.
 She founded The Schema Therapy Institute in London.
-As one of only 4 Training Directors for Schema Therapy training in the UK, she heads up the national Quality Assurance committee and is member of International Society for Schema Therapy (ISST)’s Training and Supervision standards committee and Brainstorming Group, and dedicates almost a third of her time and energy presently in training, supervising and guiding clinicians, to monitor patient outcomes and clinical competency to promote the access to this highly effective form of treatment across different communities in the UK.
+She is a member of the International Society for Schema Therapy (ISST)’s Quality assurance, Training and Supervision standards committee and Brainstorming Group.
+Agnes dedicates almost a third of her time and energy presently in training, supervising and guiding clinicians, to monitor patient outcomes and clinical competency to promote the access to this highly effective form of treatment across different communities in the UK.
 Agnes is also an Ambassador for the Global University for Lifelong Learning (G.U.L.L.).

 Continuing in her pioneering approach to family work, Dr. Sullivan also has taken a large role in introducing an attachment-based approach to couples, family and group therapy to the UK – and is one of only 4 certified emotion-focused couples therapists working and training others in the UK (certified by the International Society for Emotion Focused Couples Therapy (ICEEFT)).